sluongng/nogo-analyzer/README.md

-# nogo analyzer
+# nogo-analyzer

-A collection of Go popular static analyzers which is meant to be used with Bazel's rules_go's `nogo` static analysis framework.
+A collection of Go popular static analyzers.

+Designed to be used with Bazel rules_go's `nogo` static analysis framework.
-Aimed to be easy to use and consume.
+Aimed to be easy to use and customize.

+## Project Status

+1. [staticcheck](./staticcheck/README.md): Stable and ready to be used

+1. [golangci-lint](./golangci-lint/README.md): POC-only.
+Should not be used except for research purposes.

+1. [goci-lint](./goci-lint/README.md): An attempt to skim down `golangci-lint` to make it more suitable while using with `nogo`

 ## How to use